Get My Free Home Energy Score

 Does my heat pump actually have a filter?

 Yes, and most homeowners have never seen it.
 The filter sits just inside the front panel of your indoor unit.
 Its job is to catch dust, hair and airborne particles before they reach the internal components.
-It needs cleaning every two to three months, which is something you can do yourself by removing the front panel and rinsing the filter under a tap.
+It needs cleaning every four to six weeks during regular use, which is something you can do yourself.
+See how to clean a heat pump filter for the full process.

 A blocked filter is one of the most common causes of reduced heat pump performance.
 A professional service goes further than the filter, cleaning the internal coil, fan and outdoor unit as well.
 How often should a heat pump be serviced in NZ.